22 Types of Frogs in Alabama

 They inhabit environments characterized by dark water and spend much of their time in the water.
 Because they are nocturnal, their sightings during the day are uncommon.

-These types of frogs in Alabama can defend themselves from predators by pretending to be dead and emitting a foul odor.
+These frogs in Alabama can defend themselves from predators by pretending to be dead and emitting a foul odor.
 The largemouth bass, water snakes, and birds are all known to prey on this species.

 There have been reports that certain animals vomit after eating a river frog, which suggests that their skin may contain a toxic chemical.